apoupon/gym-adr/README.md

 # To do before release
 - register to Gym
 - run experiments with Stable-Baselines agents and debug with Weights & Biases
-- finish rendering
-    - get rid of some assets, too heavy rn
-    - render in a window by default, not full screen
-    - get rid of some buttons (and in general, make it simpler)
-    - OpenALAudioManager and other audio messages ?
 - write readme
 - comment and clean the whole repo (i.e. maybe we don't need all these files in space_physics/)
     - put deorbited_debris in info dict instead of attributes